Puttrix/puttski.com---ver-2/product/features/certifications.md

 # Feature: Certifications & Credentials

 - Outcome: Establish credibility with verifiable certifications and badges.
-- Success metrics: Click-through to Contact/Services from this section >8%.
+- Success metrics: Click-through to Contact from this section >8%.
 - Owner: Web
 - Status: Planned